 Big companies need to pay attention to stats like these.
 It’s a sign of the times that a new generation of management consultancies are prioritising agility, sustainability and social over economies of scale and fine-tuned, top down production processes.
 In fact, large corporates are paying good money to “think like a startup”.

 As Clay Shirky has pointed out (in his brilliant Here Comes Everybody), in the past, big organisations were necessary to bring people together and enable collaboration at scale.
 Information technology and social tools now do this at the touch of a button.
 So what are the future options for big corporates?
 Certainly, burying heads in the sand isn’t one of them.
+Large organisations must change quickly if they’re going to attract the top talent they need to survive.

 PS.
 For more on this subject, pop along to the Enterprise 2.0 Summit in London on 25 and 26 November.
 Lots of smart speakers, including Euan Semple, David Terrar, Anne McCrossan, Lee Bryant, Benjamin Ellis, Janet Parkinson and Alan Patrick – plus social tools aplenty!